Menopause Weight Gain? Inflammation May Be The Culprit

 (And 5 Things You Can Do About It Right Now)

-It’s apparent that weight loss is much more than just calories in and calories out, so what are the other variables involved?
+It’s apparent that weight loss is much more than just calories in and calories out,1,2 so what are the other variables involved?

-Current research is finding that chronic systemic inflammation is a key player in not only weight gain in midlife but also many chronic disease states.
+Current research is finding that chronic systemic inflammation is a key player in not only weight gain in midlife but also many chronic disease states.3,4

-Even those with the most disciplined nutrition and fitness routines can struggle to maintain or lose weight when inflammation is present.
-You can’t see it or feel it, but chronic inflammation is slowly damaging your body, especially in menopause.
+When inflammation is present, even those with the most disciplined nutrition and fitness routines can struggle to maintain or lose weight.5 You can’t see it or feel it, but chronic inflammation is slowly damaging your body, especially in menopause.

 Chronic inflammation increases as part of the aging process.
-As our cells lose their efficiency due to aging, inflammation naturally increases.
-Estrogen is protective against chronic inflammation – and when our levels start naturally declining in midlife during perimenopause, chronic inflammation increases again.
+As our cells lose their efficiency due to aging, inflammation naturally increases.6 Estrogen is protective against chronic inflammation – and when our levels start naturally declining in midlife during perimenopause, chronic inflammation increases again.7

 The early effects of systemic inflammation in menopause may be ambiguous and go undetected for an extended period of time.